Niteeshkumar07/Invenza/README.md

 A full-stack Inventory Management System built using React.js + Tailwind CSS (frontend) and Spring Boot + MySQL (backend).
 This system allows store admins to manage products, suppliers, categories, purchases, and sales with support for JWT-based role authentication and image upload support.

 # 🔍 Overview
-This Inventory Management System helps businesses track their stock, manage suppliers and customers, and analyze purchase and sales data.
-It offers a responsive and intuitive UI with real-time inventory updates.
+-📦 Helps businesses track stock levels in real-time.

+-👥 Manages both suppliers and customers efficiently.

+-🧾 Keeps record of purchase and sales transactions.

+-📊 Provides visual analytics dashboards to track trends.

+-⚡ Offers a beautiful and intuitive UI built with React and CSS.

+-🔄 Enables real-time updates across the system on every transaction.

+-🖼️ Supports image uploads for products stored locally.